Webhook Runbook Conceptual Overviews

 2. Purpose: transforms specified Variables into a JSON format that can be processed by down-stream nodes.

-2. F2: "Display Alert and Remediation Detail" - use of Runbook Node Visualizations: Table
+2. F2: "Display Alert and Remediation Detail" - use of runbook Node Visualizations: Table

 1. Label: Display Alert and Remediation Detail